Latest Issue: August 2014 - Issue 88

 News, Restorations, Discoveries and Events from around the UK.

 IMAGE OF WAR

 20 November 1942 – HMS Delhi Attacked at Algiers.

 This month’s artefact has already been saved in one remarkable set of circumstances and is now set to be saved again should a disaster strike at the Scapa Flow Visitor Centre & Museum.

 The latest issue of Tank Times from The Tank Museum at Bovington.

 DATES THAT SHAPED THE WAR

-We chart some of the key moments and events that affected the United Kingdom in April 1944.
+We chart some of the key moments and events that affected the United Kingdom in August 1944.

 A look at new books and products.